 Take a Hike!

-Start with a hike at Voorhees Nature Preserve (maps, snacks and information are at the neighboring Westmoreland Berry Farm.)
+Start with a hike at Voorhees Nature Preserve.
 Then, a short drive down Route 3 will lead you to hiking areas at both Stratford Hall Plantation and the Westmoreland State Park.
 Don't miss the majestic Potomac River views from the top of Horsehead Cliffs!
 There is a short trail at George Washington's Birthplace as well.

 Magical History Tour

 In the Town of Colonial Beach, visit the Museum on Hawthorn Street.
 Just down the road from there is the former summer home of telephone inventor Alexander Graham Bell.
 The home of General Robert E. Lee is at Stratford Hall and the birthplaces of two U.S. Presidents, George Washington and James Monroe are nearby.

 Try a little bit of everything!
-Off Track Betting at the Riverboat on the Potomac, a cruise on the Miss KayLeigh, create some art at Pottery By Hand, lounge on the beach, go shopping, grab an ice cream at Nancy's and catch a live band playing at the Black Pearl tiki bar or Dockside.
+Off Track Betting at the Riverboat on the Potomac, a cruise on the Miss KayLeigh, lounge on the beach, go shopping, grab an ice cream at Nancy's and catch a live band playing at the Black Pearl tiki bar or Dockside.

 Colonial Beach is definitely a place for family fun, so don't forget the little ones while organizing your trip planner.
-They can watch the goats on the "goat walk" at Westmoreland Berry Farm, play on the equipment at Castlewood Park or Washington Avenue Park, swim in the Olympic-sized pool at Westmoreland State Park, fish from the town pier, play some basketball or tennis at the Torrey Smith Recreation Park.
+They can play on the equipment at Castlewood Park or Washington Avenue Park, swim in the Olympic-sized pool at Westmoreland State Park, fish from the town pier, play some basketball or tennis at the Torrey Smith Recreation Park.

 If you love antiquing, Colonial Beach is the place to be!
-Catch one of Gitie's auctions on Friday evenings at the former Willey's restaurant on Ridge Road, and check out Compulsive Cravings, Rydell's and the Red Barn (a little outside of town, on Route 3.)
+Catch one of Gitie's auctions on Friday evenings at the former Willey's restaurant on Ridge Road, and check out Compulsive Cravings, Peddler's Market and the Red Barn (a little outside of town, on Route 3.)